630-584-4800

 Do I Have to Help My Spouse Pay Their Student Loans if We Get Divorced?

-Posted on February 21, 2023 in Property Division
+Posted on July 09, 2026 in Property Division

-IL divoerce lawyerFor many married couples, student loans are an inevitable part of life.
+St. Charles, IL Asset Division LawyerFor many married couples, student loans are an inevitable part of life.
 Getting an education is an incredibly expensive investment, and when a couple gets married before or during one or both spouses’ years in school, student loans may be taken on during the marriage.
 But what happens to such a significant amount of debt when a couple decides to get divorced?
-While the spouse whose education was paid for using student loans may seem like the natural person to take on responsibility for the loans, allocating student debt actually depends on a number of factors.

-Illinois law requires divorcing spouses to fairly divide their assets and debts.
-Fairly does not necessarily mean equally, however, and this is where the details really matter when it comes to student loans.
+Illinois law requires divorcing spouses to fairly divide their assets and debts (750 ILCS 5/503).
+Fairly does not necessarily mean equally, however.
+This is where the details really matter when it comes to student loans.
 Illinois courts prefer couples to create an asset and debt division agreement without intervention from a judge, but this is not always possible.
-Even when it is possible, both spouses need to make sure they understand the law, because a judge will need to review any proposed asset and debt division for fairness and equity.
-Some factors that will need to be considered include:

 • Who signed the contract?
 Student loans may be guaranteed with only one spouse’s signature, but often, both spouses are cosigners on a loan agreement.
 Even if only one spouse’s signature is on the loan, however, a divorce order could hold both spouses responsible for paying it back.